 I wish I could tell you that every day would be bright and sunny and everything would go smoothly, but I can’t because each day brings disruptions.
 A disruption is an interference or confusion that is unsettling and causes an obstruction of some sort.

-So how do we deal with life’s endless dilemmas that, at times, seem like they are choking the joy out of life and leave us feeling tired, alone, and afraid?
-Whereas other days feel blessed beyond measure, and we are skipping the cobblestone like we didn’t have a care in the world, yet oddly enough, the day before was no different than today.
+As human humans, it’s beneficial when we face these issues and talk about them descriptively in a proverbial sense rather than flying low in our feelings and crashing and burning.
+Similar to a bird that hits a building and falls to the sidewalk lifeless, yet injured, still living, but death feels like the better option.
+How do we deal with life’s endless dilemmas that, at times, seem like they are choking the joy out of life and leave us feeling tired, alone, and afraid?
+Whereas other days feel blessed beyond measure, and we are skipping the cobblestone-like we don’t have a care in the world, yet oddly enough, the day before was no different than today.

 The Bible says, in Matthew 6:34,